inktrap/studyriffic/README.md

 # Valentin Todo

- - if too many attention checks failed the situation and sentence is there but empty. this could be improved.
  - configure studies
      - include attention checks: 2 (short studies) 3 (longer studies)

-     - Z: change consent form to include attention checks and fails
+     - Z: change consent form to mention attention checks and that the study will be aborted
      - Z: are the attention checks alright? or are they too “deceptive/confusing”?
+     - Z: should we increase the number of tasks per study by the number of attention checks that we added?

 ### documentation: